typst-community/linguify/src/linguify.typ

     // if the key is not found in the fallback language

-    error-message = error-message + " Also, the fallback language `" + fallback-lang + "` does not contain the key `" + key + "`."
+    error-message += " Also, the fallback language `" + fallback-lang + "` does not contain the key `" + key + "`."
   } else {
-    // if no fallback language is set error-message = error-message + " Also, no fallback language is set."
+    // if no fallback language is set error-message += " Also, no fallback language is set."
   }

   return error(error-message)
 }

 /// fetch a string in the required language.
+/// must have a context beforehand to access the global database/lang
+///
+/// -> content
+#let linguify-raw(
+  /// The key at which to retrieve the item.
+  /// -> string
+  key,
+  /// database to fetch the item from.
+If auto linguify's global database will used.
+  /// -> dictionary
+  from: auto,
+  /// the language to look for, if auto use `context text.lang` (default)
+  /// -> string
+  lang: auto,
+  /// A default value to return if the key is not part of the database.
+  /// -> any
+  default: auto,
+  args: auto,
+) = {
+  let result = _linguify(key, from: from, lang: lang, args: args) if is-ok(result) {
+    result.ok
+  } else {
+    if-auto-then(default, () => panic(result.error))
+  }
+}

+/// fetch a string in the required language.
-/// provides context for `_linguify` function which implements the logic part.
+/// provides context for `linguify-raw` function.
 ///
 /// -> content
 #let linguify(